‘The Mist’ TV Series: Everything You Need To Know

-Spike’s adaptation of the Stephen King novel, The Mist, will premiere on Thursday, June 22.
+Spike’s adaptation of the Stephen King novel The Mist will premiere on June 22, Thursday.
 Here’s everything we know so far about this new program.

 The official synopsis for The Mist is below.